-A core team evolved in July, and after meeting weekly for two months on Zoom calls, team member Dr. Kelvin Ramirez, who is also a core faculty member of the Expressive Therapies Division of Lesley University, began making inquiries about the well-being of the asylum seekers in Juarez, Mexico.
-He made a connection with Enrique Valenzuela, head of COESPO, the civil protection services in Chihuahua State which promotes and coordinates the city population, the right to health protection, education, work, housing, the equality of men and women, and the protection and economic and social well-being of families.
+A core team evolved in July, and after meeting weekly for two months on Zoom calls, team member Dr. Kelvin Ramirez, who is also a core faculty member of the Expressive Therapies Division of Lesley University, began making inquiries about bringing a group of us down to work with asylum seekers in Juarez, Mexico.
+Kelvin had already made several trips to the region himself and made a connection with Enrique Valenzuela, head of COESPO, the civil protection services in Chihuahua State which promotes and coordinates the city population, the right to health protection, education, work, housing, the equality of men and women, and the protection and economic and social well-being of families.
 He is also the director of Ciudad Juarez’s Centro de Atención a Migrantes, a migrant transition agency operated by the Chihuahua state government.
 Kelvin also contacted Lucca De Alva who works for Organización Mundial por la Paz (World Peace Organization) and the Servicios Educativos del Estado de Chihuahua (Educational Services of the State of Chihuahua), that currently provide services to refugees/asylum seekers in Juarez shelters.
 In October 2019 Kelvin began taking trips to Juarez to both assess needs and create networks to begin trauma informed expressive arts therapy groups in shelters and a training program for volunteers in the region.
 In December 2019, Voces Arts and Healing practitioners began traveling to Mexico in teams of as many as ten practitioners, to work with refugees in nine shelters in Juarez and begin training programs in the region.

 Kelvin Ramirez, Ph.D., is a Board-Certified Registered Art Therapist (ATR-BC) and core faculty member of the Expressive Therapies Division at Lesley University, with a dual appointment in Global Interdisciplinary Studies where he coordinates with a selected team of faculty to deliver customized curricular content for Nicaraguan educators.
 Kelvin is a Board Member of FNE International, a 501(c)3 organization that partners with communities in developing nations to identify opportunities to advance housing, health and education.
 Dr. Ramirez continues to collaborate and develop programs with educators, clinicians, and community leaders in Nicaragua, the Dominican Republic and India.